tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 # Security Considerations

-The main goal of network slicing is to allow for some level of isolation for traffic from multiple different network slices that are utilizing a common network infrastructure and to allow for different levels of services to be provided for traffic traversing a given network resource.
+The main goal of network slicing is to allow for varying treatment of traffic from multiple different network slices that are utilizing a common network infrastructure and to allow for different levels of services to be provided for traffic traversing a given network resource.